emberjs/website/source/guides/getting-started/displaying-the-number-of-incomplete-todos.md

-Next we'll update our template's hard-coded count of completed todos to reflect the actual number of completed todos.
+Next we'll update our template's hard-coded count of remaining todos to reflect the actual number of remaining todos.
 Update `index.html` to use two properties:

 ```handlebars
 {{! ... additional lines truncated for brevity ... }}